TheProjectM/2019/Docker/README.md

 #### Recap and cheat sheet
 [Here is the terminal recording of what was covered on this part.](https://asciinema.org/a/113837)

-In part4 you learned what a swarm is, how nodes in swarms can be managers or workers, created a swarm, and deployed an applocation on it.
+In part4 you learned what a swarm is, how nodes in swarms can be managers or workers, created a swarm, and deployed an application on it.
 You saw that core Docker commands didn't change from part 3, they just had to be targeted to run on a swarm master.
 You also saw the power of Docker's networking in action, which kept load-balancing requests across containers, even though they were running on different machines.
 Finally, you learned how to iterate and scale your app on a cluster.

 Here are some commands you might like to run to interact with your swarm and your VMs a bit:

-    docker-machine create --driver virtualbox myvm1     # create a VM (Mac,Win7, Linux) docker-machine create -d hyperv --hyperv-virtual-switch "myswitch" myvm1    # Win10 docker-machine env myvm1    # view basick information about node docker-machine ssh myvm1 "docker node ls"       # inspect a node docker-machine ssh myvm1 "docker node inspect <node ID>
+    docker-machine create --driver virtualbox myvm1     # create a VM (Mac,Win7, Linux) docker-machine create -d hyperv --hyperv-virtual-switch "myswitch" myvm1    # Win10 docker-machine env myvm1    # view basic information about node docker-machine ssh myvm1 "docker node ls"       # inspect a node docker-machine ssh myvm1 "docker node inspect <node ID>
     docker-machine ssh myvm1 "docker swarm join-token -q worker"    #view join token